kbeismann/my-emacs-init/README.md

 ## Commentary

-This Emacs initialization file creates my personalized version of GNU Emacs: a non-invasive editor with a minimalist design.
-It highlights relevant information only while hiding non-essential elements whenever possible.
-Currently, it uses `leaf` to create a modular system.
+Currently, this Emacs setup uses `leaf` to create a modular system.
 Dependent on the system, the bitmap fonts have to be installed and configured upfront.
 Note that Pango removed support for bitmap fonts with version 1.33.

 Some optional settings, e.g. my `mu4e` setup, are not part of this repository.